 What you can do on the island is diverse.
 It is quite famous for kitesurfing as one side of the windy is very windy.
 You can also go hiking and enjoy the many creeks.
 Also, the village of Olympos is not to miss.
 You will feel like you travelled back in time.

 Submitted by Amandine, Beaux Voyages

 #15 Crete for Backpackers

-Many travellers come to Crete with all-inclusive packages or tours and mostly stay within their own resorts, so if you’re a backpacker, you can stay overnight at some of a cosy B&Bs on the island for a fraction of a cost of accommodation in more expensive destinations such as Santorini or Athens.
+Many travellers come to Crete with all-inclusive packages or tours and mostly stay within their own resorts, so if you’re a backpacker, you can stay overnight at some of the cosy B&Bs on the island for a fraction of the cost of accommodation in more expensive destinations such as Santorini or Athens.

-Chania, Rethymno, and Heraklion are very cool cities with their own unique feeling, so be sure to give yourself enough time to properly explore each one, preferably long enough to have time to enjoy watching the sunset with a glass of local wine in hand!
-Going out to eat is generally affordable as portions tend to be generous, most of the ingredients come from the island itself, and some of the best Greek wine comes from Crete itself.
+Chania, Rethymno, and Heraklion are very cool cities with their own unique feeling, so be sure to give yourself enough time to explore each one properly, preferably long enough to have time (not a couple hours) to enjoy watching the sunset with a glass of local wine in hand!
+Going out to eat is generally affordable as portions tend to be generous, most of the ingredients come from the island itself, and some of the best Greek wine comes from Crete.